Alliinase

-Occurrence
+Biological function

-These enzymes are found in plants of the genus Allium, such as garlic and onions.
-Alliinase is responsible for catalyzing chemical reactions that produce the volatile chemicals that give these foods their flavors, odors, and tear-inducing properties.
 Alliinases are part of the plant's defense against herbivores.
 Alliinase is normally sequestered within a plant cell, but, when the plant is damaged by a feeding animal, the alliinase is released to catalyze the production of the pungent chemicals.
 This tends to have a deterrent effect on the animal.
 The same reaction occurs when onion or garlic is cut with a knife in the kitchen.

 Chemistry

-In garlic, an alliinase enzyme acts on the chemical alliin converting it into allicin.
-The process involves two stages: elimination of 2-propenesulfenic acid from the amino acid unit (with dehydroalanine as a byproduct), and then condensation of two of the sulfenic acid molecules.
+In garlic, an alliinase enzyme acts on the chemical alliin (S-allyl-L-cysteine S-oxide; R = allyl) (Note: Allyl (CH2=CH\sCH2\sS\s) is prop-1-ene-2-yl, also known as propene-3-yl.) converting it into allicin.
+The process involves two stages: